isotaan/growler-radio/README.md

 # growler-radio
-This is a DCS World music jukebox script that allows you to play .mp3 files over SRS using Ciribob's wonderful [SimpleRadioStandalone](https://github.com/ciribob/DCS-SimpleRadioStandalone) and [SimpleTextToSpeech](https://github.com/ciribob/DCS-SimpleTextToSpeech) framework.
+This is a lightweight DCS World music jukebox script that allows you to play .mp3 files to players on multiplayer servers using SRS using Ciribob's wonderful [SimpleRadioStandalone](https://github.com/ciribob/DCS-SimpleRadioStandalone) and [SimpleTextToSpeech](https://github.com/ciribob/DCS-SimpleTextToSpeech) framework.

 The way that Growler Radio works is that you feed it a table of songs as a playlist.
 Inside of DCS, a scheduled task from Growler Radio will start playing random songs from your list out through SRS on a frequency of your choice.